Hariharan-Vellandurai/CODSOFT-1/README.md

 * **Multiple Rounds:** Players can opt for multiple rounds, enhancing the overall gaming experience.

 * **Score Tracking:** Cumulative scoring based on the number of attempts or rounds won.

+# 🤝 Contributing:
+* **Contributions are welcome!
+Feel free to open issues, suggest improvements, or add new features to enhance the game.**